julplee/synthesio-job-descriptions/job-descriptions/frontend-engineer.md

 ## Technical skills

+* First experience with building modern web application with ES6, React and Sass
+* 1-2 years of experience as a Frontend Engineer in a tech company is a plus
 * JavaScript skills and experience with modern JavaScript libs
 * Interested in writing reliable, maintainable and reusable code
 * Interested in manipulating dozens of NPM packages in a fully industrialized environment and APIs handling billions of data